How do I know if I need an eye exam?

-If you have certain medical conditions, such as diabetes, you have an increased risk of eye disease and vision loss.
-You need regular exams to prevent or diagnose problems before they become serious.
-Eye exams can also help doctors diagnose health problems such as headaches.
+- Have been diagnosed with certain medical conditions, such as diabetes: Certain diseases put you at an increased risk of eye disease and vision loss.
+Regular exams can prevent or diagnose problems before they become serious.

-If you wear glasses or contacts, you need regular eye examinations.
-An eye exam can also tell you if you’re a good candidate for LASIK or another refractive eye surgery.
+- Are considering LASIK or other refractive surgeries: An eye exam can tell you if you’re a good candidate for LASIK or another refractive eye surgery.

 At an eye exam, your doctor checks your eye health and looks for signs of eye disease.
 This usually takes less than an hour and does not hurt.